AdamFilch/job-aggregator-app/README.md

-Try remote work job boards
 look into rss feeds

-look into adzuna
+look into adzuna API

-Remotive
+Last resort is to use something like selenium to scrape the website html instead of the data Remotive
 Tecnoemploe
 y combinator
 infojobs

-Last resort is to use something like selenium to scrape the website html instead of the data